phaustin/quantecon-example/book/docs/numpy.md

 Python loop.

-(Such functionality is already implemented as `np.poly1d`, but for the sake of the exercise don\'t use this class)
+(Such functionality is already implemented as `np.poly1d`, but for the sake of the exercise don't use this class)

 -   Hint: Use `np.cumprod()`